-Not only will you want to handle thin or duplicate content by canonicalizing it, removing it, or no-indexing it, you’ll also need to produce high-quality content.
-To do this, you’ll need to understand how real searchers are looking for what you offer and create content that thoroughly answers their questions.
+Not only will you want to handle thin or duplicate content by canonicalizing it, removing it, or no-indexing it, but you’ll also need to produce high-quality content.
+To do this, you’ll need to understand how real searchers look for what you offer and create content that thoroughly answers their questions.

 The same can go for the main heading (“H1 tag”) on the page itself.

 To solve for this, some enterprise websites use a programmatic “templated” solution, but this can create duplicates that harm search engine performance if you’re not careful.

 Google looks at HTML elements like title tags and headings to determine whether a page is relevant for a particular query, so having a duplicate or non-descriptive element can cause your performance to suffer.
 Also, since title tags and meta descriptions are what searchers see before they click, how they’re written can also affect how much traffic you get.